margaretstorey/cscwuvic2018/schedule.md

   * Blog post and comments due on last week's workshop (see also the optional reading above): due June 20th by 2pm
   * Required readings:
      * [Communities of Practice by Wenger et al.](http://wenger-trayner.com/introduction-to-communities-of-practice/)
-     * To Classify is Human by Bowker and Star (see the Slack Channel for this week about how to read this paper
+     * Chapter 1 in To Classify is Human,  by Bowker and Star (see the Readings Slack Channel for a link to this chapter)
      * [What is Ontology by Gruber (one page)](http://www-ksl.stanford.edu/kst/what-is-an-ontology.html)
      * [Ontologies are overrated by Shirky](http://www.shirky.com/writings/ontology_overrated.html)